 At Kids At Max, Telehealth services are delivered by phone or video conferencing with a child and their parent.
 Telehealth sessions are planned in advance by the practitioner with the needs of the client in mind and their individual goals.
 If information needs to be provided to parents or their child, this is emailed to them in session (or in advance if required) so that parents can have written information regarding their child’s condition or interventions that will help them to support their child at home.

 The philosophy of Kids At Max is family centred and with this, we believe that a parent is the child’s best teacher.
 During Telehealth sessions, a parent is educated and trained on how to progress their child’s goals at home (whatever that may be – e.g. being able to calm down, reduce stuttering, self care skills etc) and children are provided with therapy to develop skills that can be practiced at home with the support of a parent and at school with the support of a teacher.

 What will I need?

 Telehealth is used widely across Australia across a variety of health care disciplines.
 At Kids At Max, Telehealth is available for psychology, speech pathology and occupational therapy.
-Telehealth has been available since Kids At Max opened and if this is an option that you would like to explore, please contact Kids At Max on 03 9702 4447.
+If this is an option that you would like to explore, please contact Kids At Max on 03 9702 4447.